NadeemJazmawe/Chest_Xray_normal_pneumonia_classification/README.md

 * It was challenging to find the best learning rate that can give the best results, in some values we got a high accuracy rate on the training data but it wasn’t close in the test(overfitting) so we tried to find the best value.
 * To find the best normalized size to the image (150, 150) in a way that we don’t lose any features that are important to classification.
 * To get the number of hidden layers in back Propagation that can learn the data without overfitting.
+* Random forest model builds trees and decides according to legal feautures.
+Because we are using images, we do not have clear features, so we had to convert the image to a size of 150x150 and since it is a two-dimensional array, we turned it into a one-dimensional array of size 22500, and this helped us insert it instead of several features.
+* SVM model accepts a vector and we have an image so we turned the image into a vector of pixels and then ran it through this vector.
+It was difficult for us to decide whether to take the pixels as they are or divide by 255 (we will get a pixel between 0 and 1) or even use the histogram of the pixels.